w1729/pass_wallet/README.md

 # PASS WALLET AI Agent

-Injective comes with a built-in AI agent designed to assist users with various tasks seamlessly.
+Passwallet comes with a built-in AI agent designed to assist users with various tasks seamlessly.
 This AI-powered assistant enables users to interact using natural language, making transactions and other blockchain operations much more intuitive.
 With PASS WALLET, users no longer need to switch between multiple platforms for different DeFi interactions.
 Instead, they can perform everything directly from the PASS WALLET interface, simplifying the overall experience and making blockchain more accessible to everyone

 ### Secure Account Creation with Passkeys